 Now back down on my ledge, as dusk deepens, I am oddly calm and unworried.
 There is little fear, but some loneliness, and some sadness.
 I want to be at home with my family, but I know it will do me no good to feel sorry for myself, so I push those feelings away.
 Mostly, though, I’m happy to be alive.
 I know I will make it through this night.

-Just as night falls, a waxing gibbous moon appears over the rock wall behind me and illuminates the canyon.
-Reflecting off of the canyon rocks, the moonlight is amazingly lucid.
+Just as night falls, a waxing gibbous moon appears over the rim behind me and illuminates the canyon.
+Reflecting off of the rocks, the moonlight is amazingly lucid.
 I feel I can see nearly as well as I could during the daytime.
 Still warm, I find I’m actually enjoying the peace and beauty of the canyon in the moonlight.
 I look up at that moon and recall something I often tell my daughter: The moon is made of cheese and there’s a man up there in that moon.
 He smiles down at us and makes the night peaceful.
 There is wisdom in folklore like this.
 It gives me comfort this night.

 I stand up and begin doing upper body calisthenics with my feet planted firmly.
 It’s a cruel dilemma: I must move to keep warm, but the more I exercise the more my body craves hydration.
 I would give anything for a blended iced peach smoothie or a hot chai latte.

 The calisthenics keep me warm, but I also use them to calculate the passage of time.
 I swing my arms in estimated one-second intervals—five sets of 60 for five minutes and then switch to a different movement for variety.
 After 15 or 20 minutes, my body is warm enough for 5 to 10 minutes of rest before shivers return and I start the process all over again.